Lifailon/TorAPI/README.md

 npm start -- --test
 ```

-During testing, a local server is started, a request is made to the `/api/provider/test` endpoint, and terminates.
+During testing, the local server is started, a request is made to the endpoint `/api/provider/test`, the output is logged in JSON format and the server exits.

 Change header parameter in request: